 • Place the Crispix in a large microwave safe mixing bowl or large paper bag.
 Line two large baking sheets with parchment paper or a silpat mat and set aside.

-• Combine the butter, brown sugar, corn syrup and vanilla in a large saucepan.
+• Make the caramel coating: Combine the butter, brown sugar, corn syrup and vanilla in a large saucepan.
 Bring to a boil over medium-high heat and allow to boil for 1 1/2 – 2 minutes, stirring frequently.
 Be careful not to boil too long or caramel will be too crunchy.
 Remove mixture from the stove and add the baking soda.
 The mixture will foam a bit then settle.

-1 cup (2 sticks) unsalted butter, 2 cups brown sugar, 1/2 cup light corn syrup, 1 teaspoon vanilla, 1/2 teaspoon baking soda
+1 cup unsalted butter, 2 cups brown sugar, 1/2 cup light corn syrup, 1 teaspoon vanilla, 1/2 teaspoon baking soda

-• Add the caramel mixture to the prepared Crispix and stir gently with a rubber or wooden spatula.
-Place the bowl of caramel Crispix in the microwave and heat on high for 1 minutes.
+• Combine and microwave: Add the caramel mixture to the prepared Crispix and stir gently with a rubber or wooden spatula.
+Place the bowl of caramel Crispix in the microwave and heat on high for 1 minute.
 Remove from microwave and stir gently.
 Repeat 3 more times to reach a total of 4 minutes.
-Spread mixture evenly onto prepared baking sheets and sprinkle generously with sea salt.
-Allow to cool completely, breaking pieces or chunks apart with your hands or spatula as it cools.
-Store in an air tight container for up to 5 days.
+See notes for oven option.

 sea salt